 Hôpital Universitaire de Mirebalais

 Partners In Health is constructing a 205,000-square foot, 300-bed facility, with 6 operating theatres in central Haiti that will fill a huge void locally and nationally for people who previously had limited access to quality health care.
 The hospital will provide primary care services to about 185,000 people in Mirebalais and two nearby communities.
 However, patients from a much wider area—all of central Haiti and areas in and around Port-au-Prince—also will be able to receive secondary and tertiary care.
 Clinical and Research Fellows and Associates are involved in technically supporting the Zanmi Lasante team for surgical service structuring and operating procedures.
 This collaboration is implemented within a framework set by the principles of accompaniment and development of local capacity.

 Global Anesthesia Fellowship

 The Boston Children's Hospital Department of Anesthesiology, Perioperative and Pain Medicine has started the first Global Pediatric Anesthesiology Fellowship.
 The program is designed for individuals who have completed their clinical training in pediatric anesthesiology who have a strong interest in becoming academic leaders in global pediatric anesthesiology.
-The fellowship is for 12 months with at least six months spent on the faculty at Boston Children's Hospital and the remainder engaged in an academic project in a lower resourced country to be determined mutually between the fellow and the fellowship director.
-The current fellow, Dr. Denise Chan, will be spending six months in Rwanda as of July 2013 as part of the Human Resources for Health program.
-Interested parties should contact Dr. Craig McClain.
+The fellowship is for 12 months with at least 6 months spent on the faculty at Boston Children's Hospital and the remainder engaged in an academic project in a lower resourced country to be determined mutually between the fellow and the fellowship director.
+Interested parties should contact Craig McClain at email@example.com.

 MGH-Mbarara Anesthesia Collaboration